Gilmer County, Georgia: In popular culture

 James Dickey's novel Deliverance was set on a fictional river modeled on the Coosawattee, prior to the construction of the dam producing Carters Lake.
 It was adapted as a 1972 thriller movie of the same name.
 It was filmed further north in the state, in Rabun County.

+Dickey's 'The Selected Poems' (1998), edited by Robert Kirschten, begins with a ten-page poem entitled 'May Day Sermon to the Women of Gilmer County, Georgia, by a Woman Preacher Leaving the Baptist Church', taken from his book 'Poems 1957 - 67'.